soyrochus/patina/README.md

 Provides automation entry points. `cargo run -p xtask -- smoke` spins up the core logic with the mock LLM driver and logs the resulting conversation metadata, suitable for CI smoke checks.

+## Documentation

+High-level and contributor-oriented documentation lives in [`docs/README.md`](docs/README.md).
+It explains the overall architecture, coding expectations, and how the reference material inside `docs/` is organized so you can navigate deeper without this file needing constant updates.

 ## Contributing

 1. Fork and clone the repository.